GSA-TTS/FAC-transition-site/src/updates.md

 title: Updates from the FAC
 meta:
   name: Updates from the Federal Audit Clearinghouse
-  description: Stay up-to-date on the FAC transition and the latest on the single audit process.
+  description: Stay up-to-date on the FAC transition and read the latest on the single audit process.
 ---

 # Updates